MillersvilleCS/geopod/README.txt

 4. The 'source git repository' screen will come up

-  ~Do the following for each of the fields
+  ~do the following for each of the fields

     Location
       URI: leave blank, it will be filled in automatically
       Host: enter 'github.com'
       Repository path: enter 'gzoppetti/geopod.git'

     Connection